 What do you think?
 Are you ready to love yourself God’s way?

 I’ve made a free download of the 22 Ways.
 You’re welcome to print a copy and keep it handy for a daily reminder.
 You might even want to print a copy for your kids.
+(Just click on the graphic for the printable version.)

 Remember, loving yourself God’s way equips you to love others His way too.